 - check any company or business name details with the Australian Securities and Investment Commission

-If they claim to be a builder:
+If they claim to be a builder or plumber:

 - ask to see their Queensland Building and Construction Commission (QBCC) licence